eficode-academy/circle-ci-workshop/README.md

 This is the delivery pipeline
 ```

-### Making a real pipeline
+## Making a real pipeline

 Up untill now, we have only made sure that CircleCI can reach the configuration file, but not really made it clone down our repository.

-tasks:
+### Tasks

 * replace the image from `alpine:3.7` to the CircleCI docker image that has both JDK and Gradle installed named `circleci/openjdk:8-jdk`
 * Under the `steps` part, add another item to the list before run called `- checkout`
 * Change the `run` command from the multi-line linux bash script to just run `gradle test` as the command.

-Run now, and see that the build runs green and outputs this in the step log:
+* Run now, and see that the build runs green and outputs this in the step log:

 ```bash
 gradle test